data-forge/data-forge-js/README.md

 	var arrayOfPairs = dataFrame.toPairs();

-A new data-frame can also be created from a *slice* of rows:
+A new data-frame can also be created from a *between* of rows:

-	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.slice(startIndex, endIndex);
+	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.between(startIndex, endIndex);

-NOTE: To use `slice` your index must be sorted.
+NOTE: To use `between` your index must already be sorted.

 Invoke a callback for each row in a dataframe using `forEach`: